eolementhe/guide/guide.md

 ![workflow-monitoring-pause-task](images/workflow-monitoring-pause-task.png)

-**Paused :** If Pause block is encountered, platform wait for the user to validate or refused the pause.
+**Paused :** If a Pause block is encountered, platform wait for the user to validate or refused the pause.

 ![workflow-monitoring-partial-task](images/workflow-monitoring-partial-task.png)